MiDataInt/mdi-manager/README.md

 ### Manual installation in R

-Developers may wish to execute the following commands from within an R console.
+Some may prefer to execute the following commands from within an R console.
 They install 'remotes', which is used to install this 'mdi-manager' R package, which in turn installs the data analysis frameworks.